QuiltMC/rfcs/rfc/0019-hashed-mojmap.md

 To find out how many bits of the hash we need to get a certain probability, we can rearrange the formula: n = log₂(-k²/ln(1-p)) - 1.

 Using the estimate that there are 5000 classes in Minecraft, and that we want a probability of 0.001, we get n = 34.54 bits.
-Rounding up to 36, we find that we need 6 base-64 digits to achieve this probability, so 6 base-62 digits to achieve approximately this probability as well.
-Using an estimate of 40,000 fields/methods in Minecraft, and the same target probability, you can work out in a similar way that 7 digits is appropriate.
+From this we find that we need 7.34 base-26 digits to achieve this probability.Using an estimate of 40,000 fields/methods in Minecraft, and the same target probability, you can work out in a similar way that 7.62 digits is appropriate.

 If we got an entirely new set of mappings every snapshot, and snapshots were to occur on average once per week, then we would expect to get a class/field/method name collision about once every 192 years.
 But we don't get an entirely new set of mappings every snapshot, in reality the mappings are mostly the same from snapshot to snapshot, so it will take orders of magnitude longer than 192 years until we actually expect to run into any collision.